maarsalien/tealgg/README.md

-# Unoficial GameGuardian Types for Teal Language
+# Unofficial GameGuardian Types for Teal Language

 # Work in progress